 Let’s step back and examine the reason for conducting the customer survey in the first place: improving customer relations leads to business growth and revenue gains.
 It is a proven cause and effect.
 Companies that have successfully raised their satisfaction ratings and Net Promoter Scores (NPS) have increased customer loyalty and accelerated growth.
 Whether you’re best in your class or failing miserably, improvement should always be the goal.
 A good survey initiative should include a plan for your business, identifying the issues which must be addressed to achieve greater commercial success in the future.
 You need a concrete and detailed plan — steps to take you from where you are to where you need to be.

-From our experience working with clients, we’d like to offer six proven tips to maximize the impact of a VOC customer survey.
+From our experience working with clients, we’d like to offer six proven tips to maximize the impact of an in-depth customer insights survey.

 Customers appreciate being asked for their feedback.
 They value it even more if you take the time to thank them personally — and tell them what you’re doing to improve service based on their comments.
 The best approach is to meet with your customers to discuss their feedback.
 They’ll be impressed that you care so much.

 Customer feedback can be an effective tool to drive your employees.
 It’s crucial that your staff members know how your customers rate your business.
 Spreading the news — good or bad — delivers a powerful message, whether you’re reinforcing good behavior or highlighting needed improvements.

 Let everyone know what success looks like.
 Share customer comments that exemplify your company at its best, when your staff has exceeded expectations.

 Conversely, share examples where your team had dropped the ball and discuss how customers reacted.
 You should even consider sharing direct quotes with your employees.
 This is an illuminating approach that’s always successful.